 Terrace Road have been awarded the British Council’s prestigious International School Award in recognition of its work to bring the world into the classroom.

 The International School Award is a badge of honour for schools that do outstanding work in international education, such as through links with partner schools overseas.
 Fostering an international dimension in the curriculum is at the heart of the British Council’s work with schools, so that young people gain the cultural understanding and skills they need to live and work as global citizens.

-Terrace Road School were awarded the Bronze Peace Mala Accreditation in 2019 and are currently working towards the Silver Accreditation.
+Terrace Road School were awarded the Silver Peace Mala Accreditation in 2020 and are currently working towards the Gold Accreditation.

 A Peace Mala is a rainbow bracelet that is made up of 18 beads, 14 of which represent different religions coming together and living in harmony.
 The central white bead represents the wearer.
 The final single bead is used as a toggle to bring the bracelet around the wearer's wrist.
 This represents unity, harmony and peace.
 Peace Mala reminds us that each one of us is important no matter what our race, colour, religion, gender, sexuality, ability, age, size, social class or caste.
 The Peace Mala golden rule is 'Treat others as you would wish them to treat you.'
 We wear the Peace Mala bracelets to show that we are committed to the cause of Peace Mala.

 More information on Peace Mala is available on the Peace Mala website.
 Please click here.
-Or if you would like to find out any further information about the Peace Mala work that is being carried out at Terrace Road Primary School then Miss Dalton would be happy to speak with you.
+Or if you would like to find out any further information about the Peace Mala work that is being carried out at Terrace Road Primary School then Mrs Castle would be happy to speak with you.